pastagang/pastagang/blog/bad-code-only/readme.md

 By writing bad code, you are writing code that is easy to copy and replicate and understand and react to, and edit.
 Sometimes I see really "good" live coders enter something like [nudel](https://nudel.cc) and I see them work away in their little corner and no one touches their code or goes near, because no one else is good enough to understand it.

+Maybe when bad code dies, we don't feel so sad about it.

 Maybe one day our definitions of "good" and "bad" will flip but this is currently what they are.

 <br>